 The presence of DNA methylation typically serves as a transcriptional regulator in eukaryote species; when depleted, gene transcription typically increases (Riggs, 1975; Robertson, 2005; Shames et al., 2007).
-The RASTA and No Correction approaches yielded many more statistically significant differentially expressed genes than the Censoring method (8912, 9366, and 2855 genes, respectively).
+The RASTA approach yielded many more statistically significant differentially expressed genes than the censoring method (8912 and 2855 genes, respectively).
 This increase is in concordance with the biological knowledge that when comparing the two Arabidopsis lines, met1-3 is deficient in methylation maintenance which reduces the degree of gene regulation (Lister et al., 2008).
-The differentially expressed genes vary between the three approaches, though nearly all of significant genes yielded by the Censoring approach were also found in the other two approaches.
-In addition, the RASTA and uncorrected approaches yielded more significant genes with shorter length than did the Censoring approach (Figure 2).
-The agriGO GSEA results based on the three gene lists (Table 2) display a stark contrast in enriched gene ontologies, indicating that appropriate amplification bias control is important for discovery and downstream confirmation studies.
-In fact, of the top ten significant ontologies produced by each approach, only two are similar between the Censoring and RASTA, and only six are similar between RASTA and No Correction.
+The agriGO GSEA results based on the two gene lists (Table 2) display a stark contrast in enriched gene ontologies, indicating that appropriate amplification bias control is important for discovery and downstream confirmation studies.
+In fact, of the top ten significant ontologies (top five shown in Table 2) produced by RASTA and censoring, only two are similar between the two lists.